{{ summary.heading }}

 a Target solar altitude in degrees.
 Golden upper angle, blue/golden handoff, blue outer angle, or sunrise/sunset boundary.

 z Solar zenith angle, measured down from overhead.
-Derived from the target altitude.
+Derived from the target altitude as 90 minus altitude.

 H Hour angle from solar noon to the requested crossing.
-Converted to minutes by multiplying degrees by 4.
+Converted to minutes at 4 minutes per degree.

-lambda Longitude of the shooting location, east positive and west negative.
-Longitude.
+lon Longitude of the shooting location, east positive and west negative.
+Shoot location longitude.

-delta Solar declination for the selected date.
-Shown in the structured output as a solar term.
+dec Solar declination for the selected date.
+Included in the structured solar terms output.

 E Equation of time in minutes.
-Shown in the structured output as a solar term.
+Included in the structured solar terms output.

 T UTC offset in hours.
 UTC offset.